JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 4 - RxJs/Real time chat.md

     - **`switchMap`**: Use for user authentication flows, where one asynchronous operation (like login) leads to another (fetching user profile).
 5. **Notifications and Alerts**

-    - **`tap`**: Used for triggering alerts or notifications based on specific events like new chat messages, order status changes, or promotions.
+    - **`tap`**: Used for triggering alerts or notifications based on specific events like new chat messages, order status changes, or promotions. #DONE
     - Send notification when a user goes offline #DONE
     - **`filter`**: Filter notification streams to display relevant alerts to users (e.g., filter by user preferences or notification settings).